Leathong/openscad-support-vscode/README.md

 VS Code Marketplace: [[OpenSCAD Language Support](https://marketplace.visualstudio.com/items?itemName=Leathong.openscad-language-support)]

 Visual Studio Code extension utilizing the [OpenSCAD language server](https://github.com/Leathong/openscad-LSP.git)，providing language support for OpenSCAD.
-The extension is avalible on Mac, Linux, and Windows.
+The extension is available on Mac, Linux, and Windows.
 If you like this extension, please light up the stars in GitHub.

 Project is available at: <https://github.com/Leathong/openscad-support-vscode>